osmphp/framework/doc/tutorials/flat-file-documentation-website/05-adding-css.md

 # Lesson 5.
 Adding CSS #

-Application already shows HTML page applying standard CSS provided by Dubysa.
+Application already shows HTML page applying standard CSS provided by Osm.

 However, we want to have a possibility to customize it.